nikhil2222/PythonPractice/README.md

 # PythonPractice

-##This repo is mainly for code practice so that i can learn write clean code
+## This repo is mainly for python code practice so that i can learn write clean code using python.
+## beginners can practice these questions.